alexis-renee/EasyShop/README.md

 ## Future Work

-In the future, I want to be more creative and show problem-solving skills in my code; make the checkout process run smoother also, successfully be able to run my demo efficiently in future projects.
+In the future, I want to find bugs quickly and be at great problem-solving skills in my code.

 ## Resources
-- Schoology Intro to OOP
+- Schoology Workbook 8-9
-- Inheritance /Advanced OOP
 - [Alex Lee Learn Java](https://www.example.com)

 ## Team Members